BioCosmo-world/website/content/people/index.md

       #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
       user_groups:
           - Principal Investigators
+          - Researchers
-          - Board Member
+          - Board member
-          - Grad Students
           - Administration
+          - Visitors
           - Alumni
       sort_by: Params.last_name
       sort_ascending: true